thanhdo1991/d8-theming-guide/add-regions-to-a-theme.md

 Doing so gives you complete control over where content is displayed on the page, and the markup involved.
 Adding regions to a theme is a two-step process that involves editing your theme's _.info.yml_ file and updating your _page.html.twig_ file.

-In this tutorial we'll learn how to:
+In this tutorial, we need understand:

 * Declare one or more new regions to Drupal
 * Display the content of those regions in our theme